Search & Filter

 Credits: 2 - 3 hours

-Satisfies: JD: Statutory Interpretation and Agency Regulation JD: Experiential Learning
+May Satisfy: JD: Statutory Interpretation and Agency Regulation JD: Experiential Learning

 This course examines distributed ledger/blockchain technologies and computational law, and the related evolving regulatory environment.
 Topics covered include cryptocurrency use and regulation, legal forensic analysis of tokens, Ethereum-based smart contract governance frameworks, patent strategy, and the professional responsibility considerations when working in a space that is popular, but not well understood.
 Students will learn about distributed ledger technologies and even get an introduction to programming a decentralized game.
 No previous programming experience is needed for this course, but a willingness to read and reread, and discuss technical documentation and literature is essential.